adbar/simplemma/training/README.rst

     python3 training/kaikki_to_tsv.py kaikki.org-dictionary-Lithuanian.jsonl training/lists/lt.txt

 This prefers explicit inflection relations (``form_of``/``alt_of``) and falls back to an entry's own ``forms`` table, while dropping known-noisy rows (structural placeholders, romanization/transliteration entries, stress marks, cross-reference tables that list unrelated words rather than inflections).
+A single parenthesized optional letter group (Ancient Greek movable nu ``ἦ(ν)``) expands to both spellings, and an entry left with no pairs yields its own identity pair, so uninflected headwords (grc ``μέν``) still enter the dictionary.

 3. Don't deduplicate the output: ``dictionary_builder.py`` counts repeated ``lemma\tword`` lines as evidence and uses that count to resolve conflicting lemmas for the same word form, so duplicates should be left as-is.
 4. Check the output by exploring the data by hand to spot inconsistencies; ``dictionary_builder.py`` itself filters out lines that are too short or otherwise malformed once you run it.